Sydney990123/Prime-number-generator/README.md

 ## Features

-- Generate prime numbers up to and including a specified number.
+- Generate prime numbers up to and including a specified number
-- RESTful API for programmatic access.
+- RESTful API for programmatic access
+- Use the Segmented Sieve Algorithm

 ## Getting Started